mat-docs/RTA.Site/docs/devguide/tutorials/microservices/review.md

 !!! warning

-    This pattern is not robust enough for production.
+    This pattern is not quite robust enough for production.
     Docker starts `rta-sessionsvc` immediately after `rta-sessionsvc-init`, so it is likely that the database will not be fully-initialized by the time this happens.

     In production, it would be better to have this happen as a scripted step that completes before rolling out the rest of the services.